 A country may broaden the tax base on two main fronts: broadening the base on which corporate or personal income taxes are applied or increasing the incidence of indirect taxation.
 In general, as shown in the figure, middle-income countries rely more heavily on indirect taxes (general goods and services taxes) and corporate income taxes, while LDCs and SIDS place more importance on indirect taxes and trade revenue.
+Developed countries continue to have greater proportions of personal income and goods and services taxes.
 An increase in indirect taxation, for example through increasing value-added taxes or reducing exemptions, can provide scope to easily increase the revenue collected.
+Although resource-rich countries rely less on income and consumption taxes as a source of revenue, the institutional framework for taxation remains important.
+Commodity exporters are sometimes exposed to higher fiscal risks because of the high volatility of revenues associated with resource extraction and the propensity towards boom-bust economic cycles.
 However, indirect taxation can be regressive by taxing lower-income consumers proportionally more.
 The balance of the approach should depend on country circumstances, taking into account the specifics of the country’s economic and institutional framework.

 Aside from changing the balance in taxation, new taxes can also be developed at both the national and subnational levels.
 New indirect taxes may be applied, for instance on digital activity, which would be a way to levy a tax on the transaction even when the entity providing the service does not have a fixed place of business in the country where the final sale takes place.
 Taxing digital activities either through the introduction of a new tax and taxable event, or by bringing to tax digital business models under the anti-avoidance regulations, has become a trend in several countries.